Canada–Netherlands relations: Travel and tourism

+Air Canada, Air Transat and KLM operate flights between the two countries.

 Youth exchange

-Because of the special relationship they share, Canada and the Netherlands have adopted liberal policies exclusive to one another and offer special working visas to youth from each country.
+Canada and the Netherlands offer special working visas to youth from each country.
 However, these special visa policies have conditions: Dutch youth must have a job offer before the visa is granted and Canadian youth must agree to limits of how long they can remain in the Netherlands.
 Citizens of the Netherlands and Canada between the ages of 18 and 25 are eligible and there are no restrictions for applicants status (non-students are equally eligible).